Degree spectra of homeomorphism types of compact Polish spaces: Comparing compact and Polish presentations

 In the limit, we obtain some~$p\in\bigcap_s V_s$ so~$p$ is a name of~$x$.
 For each~$s$, we have decided along the construction whether~$p\in U_s$, so we have computed~$p'$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm_jump}] We are given~$C\in\K(\hil)$, together with~$\zero'$.
-We progressively compute a copy~$D$ of~$C$, together with its jump as a point of~$\V(\hil)$.
+\begin{proof}[Proof of Theorem \ref{thm_jump}] Let~$X\in\K(\hil)$ be~$\d$-computably compact and perfect.
+Using~$\d$ and~$\zero'$ as oracles, we progressively compute a copy~$K$ of~$X$, together with its jump~$J(K)$, seeing~$K$ as a point of~$\V(\hil)$.
 Let~$(\U_n)_{n\in\N}$ be an effective enumeration of the effective open subsets of~$\V(\hil)$.
-For each~$n$, we need to decide as long as we build~$D$, whether~$D\in \U_n$.
+For each~$n$, we need to decide as long as we build~$K$, whether~$K\in \U_n$.